raiden-network/microraiden/docs/introduction/introduction.rst

 A typical use case for the **JavaScript** client would be a content provider, who wants to receive micropayments for accessing paywalled content.
 The content provider is the `Receiver` in this scenario and he would integrate µRaidens `Proxy-Server` for example in his flask or Django backend.
-At the same time, the content provider would implement µRaidens JavaScript Client in his webpage.
+At the same time, the content provider would serve an implementation of µRaidens JavaScript Client from his webpage.
 All the consumer of the paywalled content now needs is an Ethereum account that is backed with some RDN and that is web3 accessible ( for example with MetaMask).
-The JavaScript client will run on the consumers browser and once it needs to sign a microtransaction the
+The JavaScript client will run in the consumers browser and once it needs to sign a microtransaction the
 MetaMask plugin will pop up and ask for confirmation.

 The **Python client** would get mainly used in Machine-to-Machine (M2M) applications or more customized applications without the use of a browser.